Campsites and Special Places

 Jefferson River Canoe Trail Campsites

-Beaver Chew (River Mile 82)
+Beaver Chew (River Mile 82) No longer publicly available

 Starting from Jessen Park in Twin Bridges, follow the Beaverhead River for two miles to its confluence with the Big Hole, forming the Jefferson River.
 There is a wooden diversion dam on the Beaverhead River, which can usually be floated on the left side.